-3. Introduction
+2. Introduction

-3.1 This report sets out the Treasury Management performance to date for the second quarter of the financial year 2021/2022, in accordance with the requirements of the Treasury Management Policy and Strategy agreed by Council.
+- 2.1 Sunderland City Council as Lead Authority performs the treasury management function on behalf of the Authority. - 2.2 This report sets out the Treasury Management performance for the second quarter of the financial year 2021/2022, in accordance with the requirements of the Treasury Management Policy and Strategy agreed by Authority.
+This information is based on the data for Sunderland City Council, which incorporates the investment and borrowing figures for the Authority.

-4. Summary of Treasury Management Performance for 2021/2022 - Quarter 2
+3. Summary of Treasury Management Performance for 2021/2022 - Quarter 2

-- 4.1 The Council's Treasury Management function continues to look at ways to maximise financial savings and increase investment returns to the revenue budget, whilst maintaining a balanced risk position.
-In respect of borrowing, due to the temporary use of reserves to fund the Capital Programme no new borrowing has been required to date during 2021/2022 but the position continues to be monitored closely. - 4.2 No refinancing of debt has been possible in 2021/2022 during the period as rates have not been considered sufficiently favourable.
-The Council's average interest rate on borrowing is low, currently 2.81%, and, as such, the Council already benefits from this lower cost of borrowing and also from the ongoing savings from past debt rescheduling exercises.
-Based on advice from the Council's treasury advisor, performance continues to see the Council's rate of borrowing compare favourably to other authorities.
+- 3.1 The Authority's Treasury Management function continues to look at ways to maximise financial savings and increase investment returns to the revenue budget, whilst maintaining a balanced risk position.
+Public Works Loan Board (PWLB) rates have continued to be volatile, primarily in response to the economic impact of Covid-19 and the scale and pace of recovery.
+In respect of borrowing, due to the temporary use of reserves to fund the Capital Programme, no new borrowing has been taken out to date during 2021/2022.
+This position continues to be monitored closely by the Authority. - 3.2 No refinancing of debt has been possible in 2021/2022 during the period as rates have not been considered sufficiently favourable.
+The Authority's average interest rate on borrowing is low, currently 2.81%, and as such the Authority already benefits from this low cost of borrowing and from the ongoing savings from past debt rescheduling exercises.
+Based on advice from the Authority's treasury management advisor, performance continues to see the Authority's average borrowing rate compare favourably to other authorities.

-- 4.3 Treasury Management Prudential Indicators are regularly reviewed, and the Council is within the limits set for all of its Treasury Management Prudential Indicators.
-The statutory limit under section 3 (1) of the Local Government Act 2003, which is required to be reported separately, (also known as the Authorised Borrowing Limit for External Debt) was set at £1,037.108m for 2021/2022.
-The Council's maximum external debt during the financial year to 31st August 2021 was £486.535m and is within this limit.
-More details of all of the Treasury Management Prudential Indicators are set out in Section 2 of Appendix A for information. - 4.4 The Council's investment policy is regularly monitored and reviewed to ensure it has flexibility to take full advantage of any changes in market conditions which will benefit the Council. - 4.5 As at 31st August 2021, the funds managed by the Council's Treasury Management team have achieved a rate of return on its investments of 0.12% compared with the benchmark 7 Day LIBID (London Interbank Bid) rate of 0.08% (set at 0.125% less than the corresponding 7-Day LIBOR rate which due to the fall in gilts means the benchmark rate has become negative).
-Performance is above the benchmark rate, whilst still adhering to the prudent policy agreed by the Council, in what remains a very challenging market. - 4.6 More detailed Treasury Management information is included in Appendix A for Members' information. - 4.7 The regular updating of the Council's authorised lending list is required to take into account financial institution mergers and changes in institutions' credit ratings since the last report.
+- 3.3 Treasury Management Prudential Indicators are regularly reviewed and the Authority is within the limits set for all of its Treasury Management Prudential Indicators for 2021/2022.
+The statutory limit under section 3 (1) of the Local Government Act 2003, which is required to be reported separately, (also known as the Authorised Borrowing Limit for External Debt) was set at £50.272m for 2021/2022.
+The Authority's maximum external debt during the financial year to 30th September 2021 was £35.423m and is well within this limit.
+More details of all of the Treasury Management Prudential Indicators are set out in Section 2 of Appendix A for information. - 3.4 The Authority's investment policy is regularly monitored and reviewed to ensure it has flexibility to take full advantage of any changes in market conditions which will benefit the Authority. - 3.5 The Authority has achieved a rate of return on its investments of 0.01% in the first two quarters of 2021/2022 compared with the benchmark 7-Day LIBID (London Interbank Bid) rate of -0.08% (set at 0.125% less than the corresponding 7-Day LIBOR rate, which due to the fall in gilts means the benchmark rate has become negative).
+Performance remains above the benchmark rate, whilst still adhering to the prudent policy agreed by the Authority, in what remains a very challenging market. - 3.6 More detailed Treasury Management information is included in Appendix A for information. - 3.7 The regular updating of the Authority's Authorised Lending List is required to take into account financial institution mergers and changes in institutions' credit ratings since the last report.
 The updated Approved Lending List is shown in Appendix C for information.

-5. Recommendation
+4. Recommendation